Norton Commando History

 In the March 1970 issue of Cycle magazine, tests were made on all then-current super bikes.
 Of the seven bikes tested, a Norton Commando-SS ran the quarter-mile fastest, at 12.69 seconds.
 The Honda CB750 stopped more quickly, but the Norton was faster.

-Norton Commando Problems
+Norton Commando Issues

 Although the Norton parallel-twin engine was reliable and well-engineered, the bike's electrics were suspect and accounted for a fair amount of breakdowns.
 It was not uncommon for electric-only Commando owners to resort to push-starting their machines.

 The Isolastics anti-vibration system, while reducing vibration, required regular maintenance.
 It certainly reduced vibration, provided the required free play in the engine mountings was at the correct level.
-But too little play brought the vibration back and could crack the frame, and too much play brought handling issues, such as fishtailing in high-speed turns.
+However, too little play brought the vibration back and could crack the frame, and too much play brought handling issues, such as fishtailing in high-speed turns.

 Norton Commando Value